isomerpages/nlb-discovereads/_diy-resources/Singapore Storytellers/Episode 2: School's Cool.md

 by Ames Chen <br>
 Publisher: Graceworks

 Do you take the same bus to school every morning?
 Can you recall what the driver looks like?
-Find out how one student tries to save the job of his favourite bus driver.
-Not just another face in the crowd, but his hero and role model.
+Find out how one student tries to save the job of his favourite bus driver, who is not just another face in the crowd, but his hero and role model.

 Source: Synopsis from book cover